-For Sunwater purchase orders that state “Minor Services or Goods Conditions of Contract apply to the supply” received on or after 12 February 2020, the terms and conditions are:
+For Sunwater purchase orders that state “Minor Services or Goods Conditions of Contract apply to the supply”, the following relate to the terms and conditions in recent years:

-The online general induction must be completed prior to undertaking any work on a Sunwater premises or site.
+The Sunwater Contractor Induction must be completed prior to undertaking any work on a Sunwater premises or site.
 This will be followed by a site specific induction/checklist with a Sunwater representative upon arrival to site.
 Please coordinate your induction requirements with your Sunwater Site Representative.